 Eating Out: Da U Batti, behind the Piazzetta.
 Around 100 euro.
 Secret Scampi Recipe.

 Beach: Cannone Bay, just a couple of minutes before Portofino.

 Inspirations: Lighthouse of Portofino and the little wall above yacht club in the walk to St. George.

-Love Declaration: Terrace on the right of the St. George Church and little pier on Molo Umberto I.
+Love Declaration: Terrace on the right of the St. George Church, Castle Brown and little pier on Molo Umberto I.